Do you have a question that isn’t answered below? Contact Us and we’ll answer it!

 We are re-imagining rap music as a customizable service, delivered by charismatic and experienced live performers ready to apply their talent to your topic.
 We work with you to learn about your event, your key messages, and your specific needs, tailoring a combination of live sets and custom content to thrill your attendees and make your event stand out.

-A Custom Rap is composed in advance, written and recorded in consultation with you to capture your key messages, and premiered at the event either in the form of a fully-produced music video that can be streamed and shared virally, or in the form of an exclusive live performance (or both).
-A Custom Rap can cover any content, from your friend’s life story performed as an epic rap at their birthday party, to an accessible rap summary of a company’s value proposition to assist the sales team.
+A custom rap is produced to capture your key messages, and can be shared at the event either in the form of a fully-produced music video or in the form of an exclusive live performance (or both).

-And the infamous Rap Up ties it all together, commenting on the unique dynamics of your event and referencing the speakers and themes in a way that makes everything feel instantly legendary, resulting in a sharable video that captures the spirit of your event.
+And a rap up ties it all together, commenting on the unique dynamics of your event and referencing the speakers and themes in a way that makes everything feel instantly legendary, resulting in a sharable video that captures the spirit of your event.

 Tell Your Story

 Our content design process is customer-centric, based on a dialogue that helps us learn about your needs and your message, and we are all about trying new things!